Thesis Statement: Definition, Types, and Writing Guide

 Here are some steps you would need to take to write a thesis statement:

-1) Start by writing down your topic.
+1) Start by writing down your subject.

 Often, your assignment will be pretty broad.
 For example: “Write about the American Revolution.”